woguta/Mpxv_Analysis/preparing_sequences.md

-# Mpxv_Anlaysis
+# Prepare the sequences
-This an analaysi of Mpox virus sequences

-## After downloading ssequnces from the database or have made your seqs reeady for analysis, further preapre them for ease of use
+1. After downloading ssequnces from the database or have made your seqs reeady for analysis, further preapre them for ease of use

 ```
 #!/bin/bash